liesnikov/extensible-elaborator/paper/main.md

 We intend to avoid problems described in [@henryModularizingGHC] by using a solution described in [@swierstraDataTypesCarte2008] and [@najdTreesThatGrow2017].

-In particular, we intend to allow syntax extensions not only in the way of new constructors, but also in the annotations for the syntax.

 # Case-studies #